lurado/LDOTiledView/README.md

 In its smallest resolution an image is at zoom level 1.
 At twice the size it's at level 2, doubling the size again is level 3 and so on.
 The zoom level grows linearly and at every level the image is twice as large as on the previous level.
+This is also how tiled maps (Google Maps, OpenStreetMaps, etc) work.

 ### Image Size